danklotz/openNotes/micro-reviews.md

 - [V for Vendetta](https://www.imdb.com/title/tt0434409/?ref_=tt_sims_tt).
 Matrix without the computers and political instead of transcendental philosophy.
 One of Natalie Portman’s best roles.
 I can recommend the movie.

 - **W**
+- [Watchmen](https://www.imdb.com/title/tt0409459/?ref_=tt_sims_tt_i_1).
+Maybe the only Zack Snyder movie I find enjoyable.
+- [Watchmen (Series)](https://www.imdb.com/title/tt7049682/?ref_=nm_flmg_t_10_act).
+I did like the premise, but it just does not do it for me.
+I think I would have enjoyed the series much more if it would not be part of the Watchmen universe.
 - [Wednesday](https://www.imdb.com/title/tt13443470/?ref_=hm_fanfav_tt_t_2_pd_fp1).
 Mediocre story, but: intriguing setting, good acting, amazing aesthetics.
 - [Whatever Works](https://www.imdb.com/title/tt1178663/?ref_=nm_flmg_act_16).
 The movie works for me.
 One of the better Woody Allen movies.
 I am not sure about Larry David.
 It seems that he is not as funny as he normally is.
 But ok; good movie.
 - [Who am I](https://www.imdb.com/title/tt3042408/?ref_=nv_sr_srsg_0).
 This is a German movie about hackers and its actually good.
 Fast pasted, nice idea, and well made.
 I do however think that I will not watch it a second time.
 So there is that.
 - [When Marnie Was There](https://www.imdb.com/title/tt3398268/?ref_=nm_knf_t_3).
 One of my favorite Ghibli movies.
 At points maybe a bit too frumpy.
 - [Wolfwalkers](https://www.imdb.com/title/tt5198068/).
 The movie is great.
 It has some pacing problems and the style is almost a bit to loose at some point.
 But, I still love the art-style.
 Its so great and unique and expressive and beautiful.
-I thus think that Wolfwalkers is a must see for everyone who likes animation in some way or another.
+I therefore think that Wolfwalkers is a must see for everyone who likes animation in some way or another.
 - [Wonder Women 1984](https://www.imdb.com/title/tt7126948/).
 Oh god, no. Please stop this already.
 - ⭐️ [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
 I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
 It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and without knowledge of what to expect.
 - [Wrath of Man](https://www.imdb.com/title/tt11083552/?ref_=hm_tpks_tt_i_3_pd_tp1_cp).
 One of the worse Guy Richie/Jason Statham Movies.
 The basic setting and ideas did not convince me.